 I mean, to give you an example, we were right in front of These are Things!
 We've loved and respected their work since the start.
 Awesome and inspiring guys, discussing with them was nearly surreal.
 Same with Poketo, Nole from Oh So Beautiful Paper, and many others.
 Of course Melanie also met and chat with her idol, Tina Roth Eisenberg aka Swiss Miss, founder of Tattly and CreativeMornings beyond other massively successful projects.

-We will also remember that we made show-friends that we will be more than happy to see again soon: fantastic folks, weird geniuses, incredible designers and technicians.
+We will also remember that we made show-friends that we will be more than happy to see again soon: fantastic folks, weird geniuses, unbelievable designers and technicians.
 It would be too long to name them all but a big high five to Benjamin Ryder, Rosanna and Joel from Iron Curtain Press, Risa and Nicole from PapaLlama in San Fransisco, Litsa from That Sky Blue, Michelle of 417 Press, and many more…

 The best things that can happen during this type of event is definitely connecting with other entrepreneurs in order to exchange on our daily struggles and hopes.
 I really would have loved to have a “Brain dating” space as E-180 organizes in several events.